V-Spooler, for larger spools.

 Take the front left leg of the frame as pictured.

-There are two holes in the top as pictured.
-Install two M3 inserts in these holes.
+There are four holes in the top as indicated.
+Install four M3 inserts in these holes.

-Finally, push-fit a bearing into the large hole.
+Finally, push-fit a bearing into the larger hole indicated.

 Take the lower part of the left frame and install two M3 inserts in either end.